decodeanalyst/sovryn-website/content/posts/blog-post-3/unanimous-acceptance-of-sip15-sovryn-treasury-management.md

 ---
-title: Sovryn
+title: Unanimous acceptance of sip15
 date: 2021-03-28
-description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "/src/static/blog/blog-post-3"
+description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "./blog-post-3.png"
-images: ["/src/static/blog/blog-post-3"]
+images: ["./blog-post-3.png"]
 imageAlt: Sovryn is the decentralized Bitcoin trading and lending platform.
 ---
 Through Bitocracy, voters unequivocally voted in favour of SIP15 this Thursday, 25th of March, with 100% approval.
 This paves the path for the formation of a treasury committee, referred to hereafter as the Exchequer Committee in honour of the Bitcoin Genesis block quote.